 I want to find out more about Restorative Justice in Merseyside

-If you're interested in finding out more or think restorative justice could help you, please contact Victim Support, the PCC's commissioned provider of restorative justice on Merseyside.
+If you're interested in finding out more or think restorative justice could help you, please contact Restorative Solutions, the PCC's commissioned provider of restorative justice on Merseyside.

 You can contact the RJ team by email or by calling 07377800254